Adidas Tubular Shadow Knit

 Adidas Tubular Shadow Knit History

 It all began in 1990 when Adidas designers took inspiration from car tires' tubing in coming up with a performance shoe with maximum grip and traction.
-Initially called as the Adidas Radical, the prototype model utilized inflatable rubber airbags with valves that require an external pump attachment.
+Initially called the Adidas Radical, the prototype model utilized inflatable rubber airbags with valves that require an external pump attachment.

 Two years later, the Three Stripes released in a limited quantity of 500 pairs the beta version of the Radical known officially as the Adidas Radical X-29.
 Its sole featured four separate air chambers that were adjustable through an integrated pump and a digital LCD pressure gauge.
 Given its top-of-the-line technologies, it was well-welcomed by the sneaker market.